The Piccolo Thesis

 For years, running your own server meant complexity that only engineers could tolerate.
 That's changed.

-Hardware costs have collapsed.
-A capable machine costs less than a year of cloud subscriptions.
-Edge computing is powerful enough to run serious workloads, including AI.
-Household internet has become fast and reliable, enough to serve anything from anywhere.
-Containerization has made software portable and manageable.
-Privacy regulations like GDPR signal a shift toward data sovereignty.
+Hardware costs have collapsed - a capable machine costs less than a year of cloud subscriptions.
+Form factors have shrunk to palm-sized; no closet, no bulky UPS.
+Edge computing handles serious workloads, including AI.
+Home internet is fast enough to serve anything from anywhere.
+Containerization makes software portable.
+Privacy regulations signal a shift toward data sovereignty.

 The demand is there.
 The technology is ready.
 What's missing is software that makes it simple.